PiyushDaulatkar/My_Texts/JavaScript/JS_concepts.md

 // ANSWER => This is due to closure, Closure is the combination of y() function + reference to its outer(Lexical) environment.

-// Hence why function through its closure has access to its outer lexical environment that is function x() and it can access variable 'var a'.
+// Hence y() function through its closure has access to its outer lexical environment that is function x() and it can access variable 'var a'.
 ```
 <hr style="border-top: dotted 1px;" />